RasaHQ/taipo/README.md

 #### `taipo translit augment`

-Transliterates a single NLU file.
+Transliterates a single NLU file to and from a latin alphabet.

 ```
 > python -m taipo translit augment --help